How to Rewind and Remove Film From the Nikon N70 (F70)

 Now is the best time to load another roll of film into the camera.
 Here is a step-by-step guide on how to load film into a Nikon N70.

 If you don’t have another roll of film, you can just close the back of the camera.
-For long-term storage, remove the batteries so they do not leak and corrode the battery contacts, which can ruin the camera.
+For long-term storage, remove the batteries so they do not leak and corrode the battery contacts, ruining the camera.

 Do not use labs located in pharmacies or big box stores.
 They mail film to a third party that does not return the developed negatives.
 You will only get digital scans.
 You will not get your negatives or slides back.